Lyxing9999/portfolio/README.md

 Portfolio

-This portfolio itself, built with Vue.js, showcases my skills, projects, and achievements.
+This portfolio itself, built with HTML, CSS, and JavaScript, showcases my skills, projects, and achievements.
 It is designed to be responsive and easy to navigate.

 ⸻
 How to Run Locally